priley86/auth0-assistant0/ts-vercel-ai/README.md

 Next, you'll need to set up environment variables in your repo's `.env.local` file.
 Copy the `.env.example` file to `.env.local`.

 - To start with the examples, you'll just need to add your OpenAI API key and Auth0 credentials for the Web app and Machine to Machine App.
-  - You can setup a new Auth0 tenant with an Auth0 Web App and Token Vault following the Prerequisites instructions [here](https://auth0.com/ai/docs/call-others-apis-on-users-behalf).
+  - You can set up a new Auth0 tenant with an Auth0 Web App and Token Vault following the Prerequisites instructions [here](https://auth0.com/ai/docs/get-started/call-others-apis-on-users-behalf).
   - Click on the tenant name on the [Quickstarts](https://auth0.com/ai/docs/call-your-apis-on-users-behalf), Go to the app settings (**Applications** -> **Applications** -> **WebApp Quickstart Client** -> **Settings** -> **Advanced Settings** -> **Grant Types**) and enable the CIBA grant and save.
-  - For Async Authorizations, you can setup Guardian Push and Enroll the your user for Guardian following the Prerequisites instructions [here](https://auth0.com/ai/docs/async-authorization).
+  - For Async Authorizations, you can set up Guardian Push and Enroll the your user for Guardian following the Prerequisites instructions [here](https://auth0.com/ai/docs/async-authorization).
   - An Auth0 FGA account, you can create one [here](https://dashboard.fga.dev).
 Add the FGA store ID, client ID, client secret, and API URL to the `.env.local` file.
   - Optionally add a [SerpAPI](https://serpapi.com/) API key for using web search tool.